PlummersSoftwareLLC/Primes/PrimeAssembly/solution_2/README.md

 ## Run instructions

 ### gcc
-Execute the following command from the implementation directory, after NASM and gcc have been installed:
+Execute the following command from the implementation directory, after gcc (with supporting build tools, including as) has been installed:
 ```
 gcc primes_arm64.s -o primes_arm64
 ./primes_arm64